pcriv/statics/README.md

 ## Caveats

-If you have dates in your yaml-files, use the following format for them to be handled properly: `2019-02-07`
+If you have dates in your yaml-files, use the following format for them to be handled properly: `YYYY-MM-DD`

 ## Tests